yagmurs/AzureStack-VM-PoC/README.md

 - post-config.ps1 and Install-ASDK.ps1 scripts updated accordingly to support Automated ASDK setup.
 - old code cleanup and enhancements
 - branch selection in the ARM template
+- c:\tools\nuget.exe updated with latest version to be able to handle the issue regards to long path.
+(AzureImage)

 Feel free to post questions and enjoy!